Malekf94/My-NC-Games/README.md

 ### Routers

-Refactored the app.js file to use routers to handle the endpoint requests
+Refactored the app.js file to use routers to handle the endpoint requests+

+### GET /api/users/:username

+added the post /api/users/:username endpoint and tested it to confirm it returns the correct values, also added tests for error handling for this endpoint